dnanexus/dxWDL/doc/Internals.md

 ## Native
-The back-end takes a blueprint, generates a *dx:applet* from each applet definition, and then generates a *dx:workflow* that uses the applets in its stages.
+The backend takes a blueprint, generates a *dx:applet* from each applet definition, and then generates a *dx:workflow* that uses the applets in its stages.

 The blueprint can be written to a file in human readable syntax,